How Much Can You Make Flipping Houses?

 Reviewed by Dan Gatsby .

-A flip is any real estate investment project in which a buyer picks up a property at an attractive price and then puts in the necessary improvements to increase the value (and ultimately the sale price) of that house.
-Flipping became popular in the 1980s and 1990s.
-A shortage of new homes gave rise to people buying older homes and then updating and reselling them.
+A flip is any real estate investment project in which a buyer acquires a property at an attractive price and adds the necessary improvements to increase the value (and ultimately the sale price) of that property.
+Flipping became popular in the 1980s and 1990s when a shortage of new homes gave rise to people buying older distressed properties, renovating them, and selling them.

 Initially, only seasoned real estate professionals flipped homes.
-But, in recent years, flipping has become a mainstream source of ongoing income for people who had no prior experience in real estate investing or remodeling.
+But, in recent years, flipping has become a mainstream source of ongoing income for people without prior experience in real estate investing or remodeling.

 The amount and payback period of your flip investment is a function of: